Commercial Structural Property Surveys

 Q: What if I find problems after I take ownership of the new property?

 A: A commercial structural property survey is not a guarantee that problems won’t develop after the purchase.
 However, if you believe that a problem was already visible at the time of the survey and should have been mentioned in the report, your first step should be to call and meet with the engineer to clarify the situation.
 Misunderstandings are often resolved in this manner.

 All companies providing commercial structural property surveys should carry professional indemnity liability insurance.
 The minimum amount of insurance coverage should cover the cost of re-instating the property if the engineer misses something that he should have reported on.

 Q: If the property proves to be in good condition, did I really need an inspection?

 Q: Can I talk to the engineer after the inspection?

-Our engineers call clients on the evening of the survey to provide a quick rundown of how the survey went and flag any key issues found.
+A: Whenever possible our engineers contact clients on the evening of the survey to provide a quick rundown of how the survey went and flag any key issues found.
 Clients are invited to call the engineer back to discuss the report once it has been issued and the client has had an opportunity to read and digest the information provided.
 It is important to us that our clients understand what has been reported on.

 Q: When will I receive my report?